drorata/ds-dask_cluster_example/README.md

 But, we *need* to scale out and to that end we want to have a cluster of EC2 nodes that can be used.
 There are two main steps:

-1. Bundle the computation environment in a Docker images
+1. Bundle the computation environment in a Docker image
 2. Run a `dask` cluster where each node has the computation environment